✔ No account fees or minimums ✔ Up to 4.20% APY

 Buyer Does Not Have to Prepay for Goods

-A banker’s acceptance works like a promissory note and the buyer does not have to prepay.
+A banker’s acceptance works like a promissory note so the buyer does not have to prepay.
 Liability can immediately transfer from the issuer of the banker’s acceptance to the bank.
 The payment is likely debited only on the due date.

 Part of the process of issuing a banker’s acceptance is usually having a good credit standing and a relationship with a major bank.
 Since high-risk customers might not be considered, there is strong confidence in BAs traded.
 There would be no need for the exporting company to worry about default risk; that lies with the banker.
 While individual investors often do not engage in BA trading, there are important traditional banking alternatives that feature financial solutions to help facilitate transactions.